 Click the Notebook icon, or click and drag the note to the desired notebook.

-Note: A note assigned to a notebook will display the title of the notebook in the note editor panel.
+Note: A note assigned to a notebook displays the notebook title in the note editor panel.

 The Notes tool is made up of a toolbar, a collapsible navigation menu, a search results panel, and a note editor panel.

 The panel toolbar features a search box to quickly search for particular notes and a New note button.
-When you’re interacting with a resource in another open panel, the arrow next to New note may display options to create a New note, New note on selected text, or Highlight selected text.
-To browse saved notes, click the navigation menu button to open the navigation menu.
+When you’re interacting with a resource in another open panel, the arrow next to New note displays options to create a New note, New note on selected text, or Highlight selected text.
+To browse saved notes, click the Navigation menu icon to open the navigation menu.